TylerByte666/auto-backup-scripts/README.md

 3. Make sure your cron service is running.

-- on Debian based systems, like Ubuntu:
+- on Debian-based systems, like Ubuntu:
 ```bash
 systemctl status cron
 ```
-- on Fedora based systems, like CentOS:
+- on RHEL-based systems, like CentOS:
 ```bash
 systemctl status crond
 ```